 10. The authors of the editorial suggest that the ACC/AHA guidelines are ‘ambiguous’ about the role of additional lipid-lowering therapies with residual absolute risk despite prescription of high-intensity statin therapy.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Chronic Angina

 Keywords: Myocardial Infarction, Acute Coronary Syndrome, Atherosclerosis, Ischemic Attack, Transient, Angina, Stable, Hypertriglyceridemia, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipoproteins, Peripheral Arterial Disease, Risk Factors, Europe, Peripheral Vascular Diseases, Primary Prevention, Metabolic Syndrome X, Cholesterol, Dyslipidemias, Epidemiologic Studies, Triglycerides, Risk Assessment, United States